Multitask Pointer Network for Multi-Representational Parsing: Multitask Neural Architecture

 Additionally, a \textit{pointer layer} is implemented for each decoder by an attention vector $\mathbf{a}_t^d$ to perform unlabelled parsing.
 This vector is generated by computing scores for all possible head-dependent pairs between the current focus word (represented by $\mathbf{s}_t^d$) and each word from the input (represented by encoder hidden representations $\mathbf{h}_j$ with $j \in [0,n]$).
-To that end, a scoring function based on the \textit{biaffine} attention mechanism by \cite{DozatM17} is used and, then, a probability distribution over the input words is computed:
+To that end, a scoring function based on the biaffine attention mechanism \citep{DozatM17} is used and, then, a probability distribution over the input words is computed:

-where parameter $W$ is the weight matrix of the bi-linear term, $\mathbf{U}$ and $\mathbf{V}$ are the weight tensors of the linear terms, $\mathbf{b}$ is the bias vector and $f_1(\cdot)$ and $f_2(\cdot)$ are two single-layer multilayer perceptrons (MLP) with ELU activation \cite{DozatM17}.
+where $W$ is the weight matrix of the bi-linear term, $\mathbf{U}$ and $\mathbf{V}$ are the weight tensors of the linear terms, $\mathbf{b}$ is the bias vector and $f_1(\cdot)$ and $f_2(\cdot)$ are two single-layer multilayer perceptrons (MLP) with ELU activation \citep{DozatM17}.

 Each attention vector $\mathbf{a}_t^d$ will serve as a pointer to the highest-scoring position $p$ from the input, leading the parsing algorithm to create a dependency arc from the head word ($w_p$) to the current focus word ($w_i$).
-In case this dependency arc is forbidden due to the acyclicity constraint, the next highest-scoring position in $\mathbf{a}_t^d$ will be considered as output instead.
+In case this dependency arc is forbidden since it generates cycles in the already-created dependency tree, the next highest-scoring position in $\mathbf{a}_t^d$ will be considered as output instead.
 Furthermore, the projectivity constraint is also enforced when processing continuous treebanks, discarding arcs that produce crossing dependencies.
+After the decoding process (where each word is attached to another word at each step), we obtain a well-formed dependency tree where each word has a single head (except the artificial ROOT node that was not processed), with no cycles and, as a consequence of satisfying both the single-head and acyclicity constraints, all words are guaranteed to be connected.

 Finally, each decoder trains a \textit{labeler layer} (implemented as a multi-class classifier) to predict arc labels and produce a labelled dependency tree.
 In particular, after the pointer layer attaches the current focus word $w_i$ (represented by $\mathbf{s}_t^d$) to the pointed head word $w_p$ in position $p$ (represented by $\mathbf{h}_p$), this layer uses the same scoring function as the pointer to compute the score of each possible label for that arc and assign the highest-scoring one: